ydydsnyd/mono/packages/reflect/README.md

 Generally we bump the minor version for new release, and bump the patch version if we are just making minor build fixes for the minor version.

+## Pull main

+You probably want to ensure you are at tip before you do all of the below work so that the release has latest goodness on it.

 ## Build the release

 ```